kan-xyz/Arc/README.md

 }
 ```

-Even though the primary focus is vertex arrays, it is possible that more features would be added
+Even though the primary focus is vertex arrays, there are some more fratures that you can also
+find in this library such as a random number generator and vector math.

+## Building the Examples
+This library comes wth examples that can be built using the command prompt.
+Just set ARC_SFML_INCLUDE_DIR
+and ARC_SFML_LIB_DIR to the appropriate locations before building them.

+Please note that at the moment static building the examples only works for windows.